antonkazachenko/antonkazachenko/README.md

 👋 Hi, I'm Anton Kazachenko!
-I’m the Software Developer Intern at **[Copperleaf Technologies](https://www.copperleaf.com/)** and a CS student focused on web developement and data science.
+I’m the Software Developer Intern at **[Copperleaf Technologies](https://www.copperleaf.com/)** and a CS student focused on web development and data science located in Vancouver, BC, Canada.

 ## About Me
 With a strong foundation in computer science and a passion for technology, I bring a unique combination of analytical thinking, creativity, and technical expertise to the programming world.
-My passion lies in developing innovative software solutions that not only solve complex problems but also create new opportunities for growth and learning.
+My passion lies in developing innovative software solutions that solve complex problems and create new opportunities for growth and learning.

 ## Technical Skills 🛠️
 - **Languages:** TypeScript, JavaScript, Go, Python, C++, C, Haskell